thedzy/Shell/Snippets/README.md

 ## paths_and_names.sh
 Extracting paths, filesnames and relative paths
 ## print_system_varaibles.sh
 Print out all variables that the script can access.
-Created by the system of user
+Created by the system or user
 ## randoms
 Create random variables of text, numbers, hex, Base64, files and installers
 ## recursive_loops.sh